 The Class of 1982 created a scholarship in memory of classmate, Dr. Morris Hughes, who was killed in an airplane crash in 1988.
 Dr. Hughes had experience in many fields before coming to medical school, including electrical engineering, construction, ambulance services and volunteer fire services.
 Dr. Hughes’ classmates often joked that he would be able to operate on his patient, repair the patient’s car, and then go to the patient’s home, rewire it, repair the plumbing and add a room.
 To memorialize his spirit of selflessness and excellence in diverse fields, this scholarship fund was established to be awarded to the Junior Medical Student who, in the eyes of his or her classmates, best exhibits the qualities of selflessness, creativity and energy in solving problems of his or her classmates.
 The junior class selects the recipient of this scholarship each year through a class vote during registration.
 The inaugural award was presented in 1992 by Dr. Lee Archer on behalf of his classmates.
 The inaugural award was presented in 1992.

 Class of 1983 Alumni Scholarship

 The College of Medicine Class of 1983 awards a yearly scholarship to a medical student who exhibits leadership, shows compassion and has good academic standing.
 The scholarship is awarded at the discretion of the College of Medicine scholarship committee.
-The inaugural award was awarded in 2009 to Daniel Shepherd of St Paul, Arkansas.
+The inaugural award was awarded in 2009.

 Class of 1984 Alumni Scholarship